maoweinilsson/PDC-software-web/applications/GROMACS/beskow/4.6.7/using.rst

 All tools from the GROMACS suite are available in the above three versions, e.g. you'll find *grompp_seq*, *grompp_mpi*, and *grompp_mpi_d*.
 In most cases there is no difference between them (almost no tool supports MPI even though the library is linked).
 If you want to do a quick pre-processing on the login node, you'll be able to use only the "_seq"-suffixed versions.
 On the compute nodes you should use the "_mpi" versions (or "_mpi_d" for double precision).

+Remember to *always* use in your scripts *aprun* in front of the actual GROMACS command!
 Here is an example script:

 .. literalinclude:: files/gromacs.run
     :language: bash